Cartan subalgebras of C*-algebras associated with complex dynamical systems: Introduction

 The Deaconu and Muhly's algebra for a branched covering $\sigma\colon X\to X$ has the natural Cartan subalgebra as a groupoid C*-algebra.
 This is isomorphic to the C*-algebra~$C_0(X)$ of all continuous functions on a space $X$ vanishing at infinity.
 Kajiwara and Watatani~\cite{KW17} showed that their algebra for a dynamical system on a space~$X$ also has a similar C*-subalgebra.
 This is isomorphic to $C_0(X)$ and maximal abelian.
 But it is unsolved whether this subalgebra is a Cartan subalgebra or not.

+The notion of Cartan subalgebras were introduced by Kumjian \cite{Ku} and Renault \cite{R1980,R}.
+According to Kumjian \cite{Ku}, the Cartan subalgebra was introduced under ``the belief that the structure of a C*-algebra is illuminated by an understanding of the manner in which abelian subalgebras embed in it.’’
+By Renault’s theory, for a separable C*-algebra $A$ with a Cartan subalgebra $B$, there exists a topological groupoid $G$ with a unit space $G^{(0)}$ and with twist data $\Sigma$ and an isomorphism from the groupoid C*-algebra $C^*(G,\Sigma)$ onto $A$ carrying $C_0(G^{(0)})$ onto $B$.
+Moreover, this twisted groupid $(G,\Sigma)$ is isomorphic to the Weyl twist $(G(B),\Sigma(B))$; and hence unique up to isomorphism.

 Let~$R$ be a rational function with degree~$\geq 2$ and $X$ be its Julia set, its Fatou set, or the Riemann sphere.
 Suppose that $X$ is not empty.
 We can regard $R$ as a continuous map from~$X$ onto itself.
 Let~$\O_R(X)$ denote the Kajiwara and Watatani's algebra associated with the dynamical system~$(X,R)$.
 Kajiwara and Watatani showed in~\cite{KW17} that $C_0(X)$ is a maximal abelian subalgebra of $\O_R(X)$ in the case that $X$ is the Julia set, and left the problem of whether $C_0(X)$ is a Cartan subalgebra of~$\O_R(X)$ or not.

 In this paper, we give the equivalent condition for~$C_0(X)$ to be a Cartan subalgebra of~$\O_R(X)$ and solve the problem.
+To achieve the aim, we give an explicit universal covariant representation of Kajiwara--Watatani algebras on Hilbert space which does not require any quotients like the GNS representation.
+This could be used for further analysis of Kajiwara–Watatani algebras.

-\subsection{Main Theorem}
+\subsection{Main theorem}

 A rational function is a function described as~$P/Q$ for some coprime polynomials~$P$ and~$Q$ and its degree is defined as the larger of the degrees of~$P$ and~$Q$.
 A rational function is a holomorphic branched covering from the Riemann sphere to itself.